Chocolat Jacques: History

-In October 2018, the works' council announced the closure of the Eupen plant scheduled for May 2019.
+On 23 October 2018, the works' council announced the closure of the Eupen plant scheduled for May 2019.
 At the end of April 2019, the final closure is scheduled for May 17.
 However, the brand continues to be produced in Bruges.
+The reason for this are declining sales and quality deficiencies since 2011.
+Around 60 to 70 employees were affected by the closure.

 Chromo pictures and albums

 During much of the 20th century, the wrappers of "Jacques" chocolate bars contained collectible cards that could be stored in albums published by the factory.
 At first, they were just drawings, but afterwards there were even photos.
 The themes of the albums were various, for example about transport (trains or cars), the Belgian royal family, Belgian Congo, or Belgian geography.

 There are still many collectors of these old Jacques cards and albums today.